 Non-free machining materials are often hard to cut, but are non-corrosive making them ideal for precision parts for medical and aerospace applications.
 Below is a list of the non-free machining alloys we most often work with.

 Machines well despite long chips.
 Tool wear is drastically higher than all other plastics.
-Often used for medical applications.
+Often used for medical components.

-This alloy is often chosen for its corrosion resistance.
+This alloy is often chosen for precision parts that need corrosion resistance.
 Requires a strong machine as material can be “gummy” in the machine.

 304L is known for its toughness and ductile properties.
 Burrs are a challenge because this material is soft so it’s easier to push this material, rather than cut it.
-Often better suited to cold forming processes.
+Often better suited to parts that utilize cold forming processes.